akaRemeris/XLConvosumm-bot/README.md

 | [d0rj/rut5-base-summ](https://huggingface.co/d0rj/rut5-base-summ) | [Click](https://wandb.ai/remeris/Convosumm-Models-comparison/runs/og2mm25e)|

 ### Final solution
 Considering everything mentioned above, the final hypothesis was as follows: in a resource-limited environment [facebook/bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn) with extended positional encodings fine-tuned on Convosumm will produce the best possible result.
-Pre and post sequence translation with engilsh LM inference between, will produce better
+Pre and post translation of text sequences with an English LM inference in between will have less negative impact on the overall quality of the output, rather than blunt translation of the whole Convosumm dataset and training russian LM on it.

 Hyper-parameters and context extention method are taken from the original [dataset article](https://arxiv.org/pdf/2106.00829.pdf) and [general article](https://arxiv.org/pdf/2010.12836.pdf) on LM fine-tuning on abstract summarization.